 3) A transparency obligation that aims to help rights holders have access to more information about the exploitation of their works (article 19 DSM directive, transposed into Belgian law in articles 167/2 and XI.205/2 CEL).

-The implementing Belgian law will be applicable to works protected by copyright in Belgium as from 7 June 2021.
-The transparency obligation will however become effective in Belgium on 7 June 2022 (as a deviation to the law taking effect on the day of its implementation (1 August 2022)).
+As an exception to the implementing Belgian law taking immediate effect, there is currently a transition period for this transparency obligation as it will only become effective in Belgium on 7 June 2023.
 The transparency obligation ensures that rights holders can effectively exercise the contract adjustment mechanism above.